yanghengtang/tp/docs/UserGuide.md

 "Edited Doctor: Joe Ng Nric: T0212385J"
 ```

-4. You have successfully edited the patient into the database.
+4. You have successfully edited the doctor into the database.

 Back to [Doctor Management Features](#doctor-management-features).

 ### Locating doctors by name: `find_d`

-Finds doctor whose names contain any of the given keywords.
+You can quickly locate doctor whose names contain any of the given keywords.

 Format: `find_d KEYWORD [MORE_KEYWORDS]`